JoshVigar/COM2002Group12/README.md

-# COM2002Group12
+# Dental Booking System

+A booking system with a dentist and a hygenist who can both take holiday.

-Babatunde, Antoine, Josh, Jodi
+Made by Babatunde, Antoine, Josh, Jodi